A helping hand for adults with anxiety and depression. We provide short-term interventions and guidance on self-help

 - You can either refer yourself using the self-referral portal (https://www.iaptportal.co.uk/guernsey.html) or your GP can complete a referral form and give you a self assessment form which you should complete and return to us.

-- After the brief telephone assessment, you and the therapist will agree a plan for what happens next - you may be offered workshops or an individual assessment appointment.
+- After the telephone assessment, you and the therapist will agree a plan for what happens next, where you may be offered face to face therapy.

 - It is important that you commit to attend all planned sessions in order to gain the most benefit.